Water security as a bridge in Ecuador’s high Andes

 Landscapes in Practice: Institutionalization

 Landscapes in Practice is a new series of practitioner guides to facilitate implementation of the six core dimensions of lntegrated Landscape Management (ILM).
-This paper, the first in the series, discusses the importance of institutionalization and provides an eight-step strategy to achieving it.
+This paper discusses the importance of institutionalization and provides an eight-step strategy to achieving it.

 With landscape “champions” in mind, the authors set out to provide an overview of the state of the knowledge, intended to focus your thoughts and catalyse adaptive on-the-ground action.